-Knowing where to get started can be difficult, so we recommend employers walk through these basic steps.
+Knowing where to get started with setting up business insurance can be difficult, so we recommend employers walk through these basic steps.
 Additionally, we put together a quick-reference comparison chart to help employers determine a benefits model that fits their situation.

 - Determine annual budget

 - Choose the benefits option based on criteria